Product Roadmap: What's Coming Next

 Sorry, but I respectfully disagree.
 The cameras are inexpensive because the vendor has practically no overhead.
 I find the build quality, packaging, and software to be equal to other products.
 I do not frequent user forums for other brands, but my guess is that there are an equal number of complaints about, "why doesn't it do THIS (or THAT)".
 If customers want a telephone support line, that cost has to be reflected in the product cost.I certainly have disappointments with the product (mostly the firmware).
 If I had spent three times the money, I would be VERY upset.

 Sorry for any inconvenience caused to you.
 For the PoE and WiFi cameras, they identify the motions by comparing the two frames (before and after).
 If there is a difference between the two frames, the alarm for motion detection will be triggered.
 So the light changing will also trigger motion detection.
 To be honest, the false alerts can't be avoided completely, but you can set to reduce the false alarm.
 You can refer to How to Avoid False Alerts on Reolink Cameras to learn more.And yes, our cameras are inexpensive and it is also not perfect.
 But we are working hard to make our camera smarter and better.
 Thank you for your supporting Reolink.
 If you have other questions, welcome to leave the comment here.
-Or you can send an email to email@example.com for further assistance.
+Or you can send an email to firstname.lastname@example.org for further a*sistance.
 Have a nice day:)

 Hi, I think perhaps my suggestion was taken out of context, I am very happy with the quality and price of the system I have RLK8-800B4 in my experience so far.
 My suggestion was to understand if the control software as explained may have an additional control added to set the amount of frame variation.
 I understand fully that false alerts cannot be ruled out entirely.
 I just thought that if this addition to the software was made it would enhance the quality of the product adding to the controls that already exist for masking etc.